 One of the best ways to make consistent progress on a long writing project is to form a writing group with a couple of your colleagues.
-Writing groups keep you productive by allowing you to establish dedlines, and they get you out of the house (and out of your head) on a regular basis.
+Writing groups keep you productive by allowing you to establish dedlines, and they get you out of your own giant head on a regular basis.
 Which is always a good thing.

 Looking for a Writing Group?

-Fill out the Writing Group Questionnaire below and take a look at what your colleagues are doing (and where they are in the writing process) in the Writers and Projects link.
-Then send an e-mail or two and find a couple of people for your group.
+Fill out the Writing Group Questionnaire below and I will send results to everyone who's intersted.
+Then you can send an e-mail or two and find a couple of people for your group.

-I will meet with you and your group the first time you get together (either face-to-face or virtually) and help you figure out guidelines and even pick a team name.
+I will meet with you and your group the first time you get together and help you figure out guidelines and even pick a team name.